everpeace/vagrant-mesos/README.md

 * multi nodes cluster environment
   * If you prefer to EC2 environment, mesos also ships useful [mesos-ec2 scripts](https://github.com/apache/mesos/blob/master/docs/EC2-Scripts.textile). you can try this also.

+The setup is provided by mesos chef cookbook.
+Please see [everpeace/cookbook-mesos](http://github.com/everpeace/cookbook-mesos).

 Prerequisites
 ----